-This module introduces students to international trade, and provides them with a practical guide to sell abroad profitably including the legal regimes applicable.
+This module introduces students to the economics underpinning of international trade, provides a practical guide to exporting including the legal regimes applicable.

 The aim of this Module is to provide the student with : an introduction to world trade and provide them with a range of tools to design strategies for exporting goods and services.

 By the end of this module the student should be able to:

 1. Identify and evaluate the key economic issues which underpin world trade

 2. Analyse and apply the principles and legal tools of the regulation of International Trade